Refzlund/floating-runes/README.md

 # Floating Runes

 Svelte 5 Runes powered wrapper for [@floating-ui](https://floating-ui.com).
-An alternative approach to [svelte-floating-ui](https://github.com/fedorovvvv/svelte-floating-ui) which achieves the same thing.
+An alternative approach to [svelte-floating-ui](https://github.com/fedorovvvv/svelte-floating-ui) which approx. does the same thing.

+floating-runes will also:

+- Position arrow/floater automatically (unless `autoPosition` is set to `false`)
+- Provide access to elements with `$state` for `.attached`, `.tethered`. `.referenced`
+- Tethering (temporary element reference)

+Other than that, just use it as using `@floating-ui`🎉

+Happy coding!🦒

 <br>